axel-habermaier/horde3d-devenv/README.md

 # Horde3D Development Environment

-This repo contains the source code for the project I developed for my bachelor's thesis, as well as the [bachelor's thesis (in German)](/Documentation/LaTeX/Bachelorarbeit.pdf) itself.
+This repo contains the source code of the project I developed for my bachelor's thesis in 2009, as well as the [bachelor's thesis (in German)](/Documentation/LaTeX/Bachelorarbeit.pdf) itself.

-## Abstract
+## Bachelor Thesis Abstract

 The costs of content creation significantly determine the overall development costs of video games today.
 In addition to textures, 3D models, and sound effects, shader and particle-based special effects also have a significant impact on the quality of a game.